- Publications and resources

 Flight reviews that include training are done under Part 141 or 142 as appropriate.
 CASA strongly encourages pilots to include training in all flight reviews.

-A new exemption (CASA EX97/16) came into effect on 1 July 2016, which provides an alternative to these requirements.
+Exemption CASA EX99/18 came into effect on 1 September 2018.
+It provides an alternative to these requirements.

 Under the exemption, pilots need to comply with the following two requirements.